Busting Myths of Didactic Year in Physician Assistant School

 I actually think GPAs and awards for high ones are outdated and can be detrimental.
 Because it forces you to sacrifice to “achieve” a number that’s meaningless in clinical practice.
 Are we rewarding someone who made unnecessary sacrifices and holed up in their room for an entire year, just to achieve a relatively arbitrary score, one that has no relation to patient safety and satisfaction?
 It also makes those that didn’t receive an award feel sort of inferior.
 Does this mean I’m not going to be as good of a provider?
 (No).

 At the end of the day, as long as you pass, you’re all going to be a PA-C. I constantly grapple with that personal reflection of “Am I lazy and doing the bare minimum, or am I striking that school-life balance?”
-And I don’t necessarily think that’s a bad place to be.
+And I don’t necessarily think that’s a bad place to be as long as I am self-aware.
 I did really well in my didactic year and had a ton of fun while doing it.
-Am I going to win any GPA awards?
+Am I going to win any GPA awards for being on the bleeding edge of a 4.0?
 Not a chance, and I’m perfectly happy with that.

 Final thoughts.